razymawardi/dqlab-projects/README.md

-# Portfolio
+# DQLab Projects
-This repository contains my portfolio in data analytics and data scince.
+This repository contains projects and what i have studied in DQLab regarding data analytics and data scince.

 Contents:
 1. Data Manipulation with Pandas Part 1